 Jack Goodwin recounts his experience in Task Force Smith, the first group to engage with North Korean soldiers during the Korean War.
 He shares that they were severely outnumbered and ill-equipped with only four hundred or so men against roughly twenty thousand North Korean soldiers, having severely limited ammunition.
 He recalls remaining U.S. soldiers being forced to leave their position and walk during the night to a village where they were captured the following morning.

 Jack Goodwin describes the Death March as a POW which took place November 1st-9th, 1950.
 He shares that 86 men died along the way from either wounds sustained prior to the start of the march or from being shot by the North Koreans who were forcing them to march.
 He recounts civilians being forced to march with them as well, including nuns, priests, engineers, and politicians.

 The Aftermath of the Death March

 Jack Goodwin recalls his experience after surviving the Death March.
-He describes being housed in a school building as a P.O.W. until February 1951.
-He recounts frigid conditions as temperatures dipped to 45 and 50 below zero and shares that roughly 200 men either froze to death or died of malnutrition during that time frame.
+He describes being housed in a school building as a POW until February 1951.
+He recounts frigid conditions as temperatures dipped to forty and fifty below zero and shares that roughly two hundred men either froze to death or died of malnutrition during that time frame.
 He describes there not being much to do during the day other than kill the lice that infested their bodies.